dabeani/0xFF-BMK-webstatus/README.md

 0xFF-BMK-webstatus for EdgeRouters / EdgePoints
 including Let's-Encrypt scripts to install and renew certificate

+Use this EdgeRouter-Wizard to install and manage functions of this package: https://github.com/pocki80/ER-wizard-0xFF-WSLE

 Version 4.5 installs without the need to change Original-Server http/https-ports.
 You can adopt all 4 port settings from within the wizard afterwards.
 Anyway, on initial install, http:80 will be moved to http:81 to better support cgi-bin-status API.

 Adds a Status-Page